Skip to content

 print(response.result)

-Daytona provides methods to run code with persistent state using the code interpreter.
-You can maintain variables and imports between calls, create isolated contexts, and control environment variables.
+Run Python code with persistent state using the code interpreter.
+You can maintain variables and imports between calls, create isolated contexts with optional working directories, list active contexts, and stream stdout, stderr, and errors via callbacks.

 def handle_stdout(message: OutputMessage):